 Always remember that poor visibility is a significant reason riders can get run over.
 Cars don’t see them fast enough to avoid them.
 A driver who doesn’t see it coming will often freeze like a deer.
 And this causes obstructions for everyone else.
 A rider coming at you too fast is often just a blur.
 So slow down, especially at intersections.

 Above all, speed in and of itself is a powerful magnet to the daredevil and thrill seeker alike.
-Speed kills, but also provides a great deal of pleasure from the sensations it brings to your nervous system.
+Speed kills and provides a great deal of pleasure from the sensations it brings to your nervous system.

 The olfactory gets lit up, and the visual department is overwhelmed with the blurs and colors briskly passing by at high speed.
-Plus, the hearing becomes flooded with the sounds of the pipes and the wind blowing in your face.
+Plus, the hearing becomes flooded with the pipes’ sounds and the wind blowing in your face.
 So this can be incredibly fun stuff!

 Others don’t think it’s legal for the rider to share their lane.
-Many riders who commute to work, assume they can leave home later if they ride a bike.
+Many riders who commute to work assume they can leave home later if they ride a bike.
 This looming lateness to work could cause the riders to rush in and out of traffic lanes at a standstill.
-So as you can see, it is always easier and more of a temptation to speed when you’re a rider.
+So as you can see, it is always more accessible and more of a temptation to speed when you’re a rider.